What does a medical office assistant do?

 How much do medical office assistants make?

-As of this year, the average annual salary for medical office assistants is $39,000; average annual salaries vary greatly on location, employer, experience, and benefits (2).
+As of October 2009, the average annual salary for medical office assistants is $39,000; average annual salaries vary greatly on location, employer, experience, and benefits (2).

 A career as a medical office assistant is a great choice for individuals who are interested in the medical field and performing administrative tasks.
 Medical office assistants must have a neat and well-groomed appearance and have excellent oral and written communication and interpersonal skills because they work with a variety of patients and medical personnel.
 Patience, dependability, good eye-hand coordination, and a pleasant manner are essential characteristics.
 Medical office assistants must also be discreet and respect the confidential nature of sensitive medical information.